juju4/ansible-dnscrypt-proxy/README.md

 Ansible role to setup dnscrypt proxy
 Allow to encrypt dns traffic to a central dns server in order to provide better privacy.

+Ubuntu install is using 'ppa:anton+/dnscrypt' on Trusty and official package on Xenial, both at 1.6.1 RedHat install is from source, current latest 1.9.4 (Jan 2017)

 ## Requirements & Dependencies

 ### Ansible
 It was tested on the following versions:
  * 1.9
  * 2.0
+ * 2.2

 ### Operating systems

-Tested with vagrant on Ubuntu 14.04 and Centos 7.1 Kitchen test available
+Tested with vagrant on Ubuntu 16.04, 14.04 and Centos 7.1 Kitchen test available

 ### Dependencies